learn-academy-2019-charlie/js-foundations-assessment-paigem33/js-foundations.md

 8. Do you have a suggestion for a Check In question?

+What is your favorite animal?

 9. What was your favorite topic this week?

+Class inheritance, especially the car challange.

 10. What was your "A-ha!" moment this week?

+Getting the light bulb and switch image to change on the lightbulb challange.

 ### Stretch: The following questions are potential interview questions.
 First, try to answer each question on your own then Google the answer to further your knowledge.